The Slow Boat from Thailand to Laos [2023 Guide]

 The journey is famed for its breathtaking scenery which showcases jungle foliage, towering limestone karsts and authentic Southeast Asian scenery, from village communities to water buffalos.

-Although many of the surrounding villages are pretty off the beaten path, make no mistake – the slow boat journey itself absolutely isn’t.
-The boats have been long used by locals heading from Thailand to Laos and over the last few decades, they have been joined by crowds of backpackers, also looking to make the journey cheaply.
-While the slow boat is the most popular option, there are other boat services available between the two countries too.
+Although many of the surrounding villages are pretty off the beaten path, make no mistake โ€“ the slow boat journey itself absolutely isnโ€™t.
+The boats have been long used by locals heading from Thailand to Laos and over the last few decades and more recently, they have been joined by crowds of backpackers, also looking to make the legendary journey.

 Types of Boat Available